Deception Valley Lodge is a comfortable and peaceful camp situated on its own private concession.

 Usual board basis: Full Board

 Afternoon tea will generally be a sweet and a savoury dish.
-We were treated to moist chocolate cupcakes and mini butternut quiches.
+We were treated to moist apple cake, a cheese and chicken salad and a selection of sandwiches.

 Dining style: Group Meals